Every year we get lots of parents asking us how to make a festival with kids fun rather than a weekend of stress.

 You can get little folding back-rests which are great.
 We recommend the Ergolife Chair – I have back problems so I use this myself as it gives proper back support.

 Plasters for cuts, grazes and blisters, anti-bac gel, some paracetamol for you and the kids, hay fever tablets if needed and any regular meds.
 Something for upset stomachs and maybe even hangovers (well, nobody expects you to be a saint!).
-After a particularly bad stomach upset at one festival my husband was in need of some rehydration sachets.
+After a particularly bad stomach upset at one festival my husband was in need of some rehydration sachets or tablets.
 So it was just as well we had packed a few.

 Some festival sites are prone to tics, especially of the fields are usually grazed by sheep, so a tic removal kit can be a useful investment – and don’t forget to familiarise yourself with the symptoms of Lyme Disease.